 By 1930 Unilever’s China Soap Company manufactured 550 tons of soap each week with a workforce of 450 Chinese workers – primarily for the "Sunlight" soap brand.

-After the War in 1949 the factory was nationalized.
+After the War in the factory was taken over by the government and nationalized in 1952.
 It still exists today under the name Shanghai Soap Co., Ltd. and is one of Chinas largest producer of soap.
 One of it’s partners is Unilever for which it continues to manufacture soap for the domestic market.

 In 2020 parts of the old factory were converted into a creative space featuring a coffee shop and museum called “The Fantasy Bubble exhibition hall”.